 Secondly, a PCAs job is to do despatch work.
 If today I am assigned morning shift, I must make the beds or change any bedsheets or pillow cases which are dirty and send them up in a laundry bag.
 I must record the number of soiled linen sent up and request for new ones.
 Once in a while, I will also be called up to collect items from purchasing, such as gloves, face masks, small tubes for collecting blood or urine; or to send or collect medical equipment to or from CSSD (Central Sterile Services Department).
 I also must collect lab and x-ray reports when they are ready.

 Thirdly, in light of Covid 19, more demands have been placed on healthcare personnel, namely triaging and assisting the doctor during covid screening.
-As an unlicensed person I can only triage.
+As an unlicensed person, I can only triage.
 Triaging is, in simple terms, deciding on the order of which patients should be attended to, based on the seriousness of their condition.
-I will ask every person that wants to enter the hospital a list of questions checking for Covid 19 symptoms or possible contact, wearing my complete PPE (Personal Protective Equipment).
+I will ask every person that wants to enter the hospital a list of questions that checks for Covid 19 symptoms or possible contact, while wearing my complete PPE (Personal Protective Equipment).

 A fourth requirement is not specific to PCAs, but rather for all staff working in the emergency unit, and that is having 3 shifts.
 For instance, PCAs working for the specialist clinic work office hours, but I happen to be given a job as a PCA under the emergency unit, so every day I can either be doing morning, evening or night shift, depending on a duty roster that is updated weekly.
 Once in a while, I will also be asked to do a double shift for 14 hours straight.

 Finally, we reach the part you have been waiting for: patient care!
 I have transfered patients with leg injuries onto a wheelchair, wheeling them from their car into the emergency unit at 2am.
 I have pushed patients on wheelchairs to get their x-ray done, or on beds to do a supine x-ray (lying face up), both often connected to saline drips.
-I have lifted a boy’s leg with a hornet sting to place a tenapad underneath; held a crying, struggling little girl’s head as the doctor did stitches on her chin; brought water for an alcoholic suffering from SOB (shortness of breath); made friendly conversation with anxious senior patients; and translated, although with a LOT of struggling, whole doctor consultations as best as I could to many mandarin-spreaking patients.
+I have lifted a boy’s leg with a hornet sting to place a tenapad underneath; held a crying, struggling little girl’s head as the doctor did stitches on her chin; brought water for an alcoholic suffering from SOB (shortness of breath); made friendly conversation with anxious senior patients; and translated entire doctor consultations as best as I could to many mandarin-spreaking patients (I struggled to translate all the medical jargon to Mandarin, though).

 I have also dealt with two particularly serious cases that I will refrain from mentioning from the time being, as those will be left to another post where I must ensure patient confidentiality, while at the same time bringing the story to you.